plochare/Unity-Design--Week04/README.md

 ---

-## 📌 Assignment Week #4 - Unit 1 Player Control - Apply Media Elements + Convert to Mobile App version
+## 📌 Assignment Week #4 - Unit 1 Player Control - Apply Media Elements
 - Create a duplicate scene for mobile version of the game.
-Add on to thesample driving game prototype with video, audio, lighting and/or particle effects.
-Modify UI and create mobile app version.
+Add on to thesample driving game prototype with video, audio, and/or particle effects.
 - https://learn.unity.com/project/unit-1-driving-simulation?uv=6&courseId=5cf96c41edbc2a2ca6e8810f